-It is kind of pub and you will smell from the cigarettes if you not sit in outside area but their cheese is so delicious!
-Especially, when you have it with a beer it tastes even better (and I am not a fan of beer! 😀 )
+It is kind of pub that might look gross.
+You will smell from the cigarettes if you not sit in outside area.
+However, their cheese is so delicious!
+Especially, when you have it with a beer it tastes even better (and I am not a fan of beer! )

 My photo was taken from another pub in Prague 10 and it was delicious as well.
-The main point if it tastes good is how long the cheese was pickled for.
+The main point is that the longer is the cheese pickled, the better taste it gets.

-Traditional Czech bread is also consider really tasty, but it needs to be freshly baked bread and many people from the Czech Republic who came to Australia complain that the bread there is not a real bread.:-)
+Traditional Czech bread is also consider really tasty, but it needs to be freshly baked bread.
+Many people from the Czech Republic who came to Australia complain that the bread there is not a real bread.:-)

-From traditional Czech alcohol definitely try beer (Plzeň or Kozel) and then for example Becherovka (a herb-based liquor).
+From traditional Czech alcohol definitely try beer (Plzeň or Kozel).
+If you want to try some spirit then check Becherovka (herb-based liquor).

 When you visiting Prague during winter, definitely try mulled wine.
 It just so delicious and fit into a cold winter days.